DataTalksClub/datatalksclub.github.io/_podcast/s04e04-ml-startup.md

     \ you like \u2013 as a startup.
 But you need to pass certain criteria to do so.\
     \ There are these other/newer ways, such as Entrepreneur First.
 There are some\
     \ other organizations like this that try to invite individual people and then\
-    \ form things inside.
+    \ form teams inside.
 But yes, they usually take a bit more in equity.
 I think\
     \ all this is possible.
 In the end, when you have a successful startup, everything\
     \ that has happened in the early days is not that important.
 Most startups make\
     \ mistakes, do something wrong with their equity, and so on.
 It's more about whether\